Content Warning: This article mentions self-harm and suicide, which some people may find distressing.

 As new parents face adjustments to their lifestyle and relationships, significant mental health problems can develop.
 This can potentially disrupt the care of the newborn and challenge established family dynamics.

-What is Perinatal Mental Illness?
+What are Perinatal Mental Health Issues?

-Overall, in Australia, perinatal mental illness affects up to 1 in 5 expecting or new mothers and 1 in 10 expecting or new fathers (SANE 2022).
+Overall, in Australia, perinatal mental illness affects up to 1 in 5 expecting or new mothers and 1 in 10 expecting or new fathers (SANE 2023).

-Recognising Risk Factors
+Recognising Risk Factors for Perinatal Mental Health Issues

 Missed or undermanaged mental health problems can have lasting negative effects on maternal self-esteem, partner and family relationships, and the mental and social wellbeing of the child (Stein & Pearson et al., as cited in RC Psych 2021).